-NIWA’s flagship research vessel Tangaroa leaves port on Thursday, February 8, and will take about seven days to reach the Ross Sea shelf break east of Cape Adare, about 3400 km south of Wellington, for the first large-scale experiment of the voyage.
-This is Tangaroa’s 12th Antarctic voyage.
+NIWA’s flagship research vessel Tangaroa left port on Thursday, February 8 2018, and will took about seven days to reach the Ross Sea shelf break east of Cape Adare, about 3400 km south of Wellington, for the first large-scale experiment of the voyage.
+This was Tangaroa’s 12th Antarctic voyage.

-The research aims of the voyage are to better understand:
+The research aims of the voyage were to better understand:

 - Climate change effects on oceanographic processes

 - Marine microbial community structure and function